jefferyYu/TomBERT/README.md

 - You can download the BERT and TomBERT models trained by me.
 You can find the results we report in our paper from the "eval_result" files. https://drive.google.com/open?id=1e3rL3G1ojaDWZnrkmZX-uLudPbQo7tVe

+## Acknowledgements

+- Most of the codes are based on the codes provided by huggingface: https://github.com/huggingface/transformers.